cosmos/cosmos-sdk/docs/architecture/adt-014-proportional-slashing.md

 To solve this problem, we will implement a procedure called Proportional Slashing.
 The desire is that the larger a validator is, the more they should be slashed.
 The first naive attempt is to make a validator's slash percent proportional to their share of consensus voting power.

 ```
-slash_amount = power // power is the faulting validator's voting power.
+slash_amount = k * power // power is the faulting validator's voting power and k is some on-chain constant
 ```

 However, this will incentivize validators with large amounts of stake to split up their voting power amongst accounts, so that if they fault, they all get slashed at a lower percent.
 The solution to this is to take into account not just a validator's own voting percentage, but also the voting percentage of all the other validators who get slashed in a specified time frame.